jhu-ip/cs220-f25/assign/midterm.md

 <div class='admonition info'>
 <div class='title'>Note</div>
 <div class='content'>
 <p>Note that the results displaying on this page are png versions.
-You should use the provided PPM ones for comparison.</p>
+You should use the provided PPM files in the results folder of the starter code for comparison.</p>
 </div>
 </div>